kimpoy/glass-repo/README.md

 #Glass Effect

-glass effetc using backdrop-filter in CSS
+glass effect using backdrop-filter in CSS!